bevilacqua1996/ComputerStudies/README.md

-# RTR108
+# Riga Technical University Computer Studies subject
-RTU Computer Studies Repository that will be used in order to upload codes which are going to be developed in classes.
+Riga Technical University Computer Studies Repository that will be used in order to upload codes which are going to be developed in classes.

 ## Structure of Directories